 A month of one on one adventuring is a year in normal dating time and our connection had only grown.
 We have a secret handshake.

 The only problem?
-Esme is an Iranian student… which meant she has no money and is the proud owner of one of the weakest passports in the world.
-Esme has just a year and a half to go to finish her dentistry qualification but, as many of you will know, eighteen months is an impossibly long time to be apart from somebody new and exciting who has just entered your life.
+Nina is an Iranian student… which meant she has no money and is the proud owner of one of the weakest passports in the world.
+Nina has just a year and a half to go to finish her dentistry qualification but, as many of you will know, eighteen months is an impossibly long time to be apart from somebody new and exciting who has just entered your life.

 I looked at her again, for us to be together would involve the conquering of many challenges – her parents would not want her to leave the country or drop out of university and I would have to somehow double my online income to fund our adventures together, a daunting prospect.

 I sat up, she looked at me, a question forming on my lips as she passed me a mug of wine.

 “Meet me in six weeks, after I’ve backpacked through Pakistan… we can drive a multi-coloured tuk tuk across India?”